benholland1024/pulse-manager-tutorial/README.md

  - Optionally, it may have a smaller opening to accomodate the endoscopic camera.
 This also must be watertight when the camera is inserted.
  - It should have a volume that approximates the volume of the left ventricle at diastole (~100mL).
 The volume of a cone was used to roughly estimate this.

 The flexible heart structure was modeled in Solidworks.
-The model is available [here]().
+The model is available for download [here](https://github.com/benholland1024/pulse-manager-tutorial/blob/main/heartStruct25mm.SLDPRT).
 The steps to create the model were:
  1. Sketch a cross section of half the heart structure wall (excluding the openings) with the desired volume.
  2. Use the "revolve boss/base" tool around the y axis.
  3. Create a new reference plane from the "Top" plane, near where the holes will be made.